Seagate/cortx/doc/S3ServerQuickStart.md

 <p align="center"><img src="../../assets/images/init_script_output.PNG?raw=true"></p>

 ## Compilation and Running Unit Test
-All the following commands assume that user is already in it's main source directory.
+All the following commands assume that user is already in its main source directory.
 ### Running Unit test and System test
 1. Setup the host system
   * `$ ./update-hosts.sh`